matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 ### Hashes

-Block hash in zkSync are deterministic and are derived from the following formula: "keccak256(l2_block_number)".
+Block hashes in zkSync are deterministic and are derived from the following formula: "keccak256(l2_block_number)".
 The reason for having a deterministic block hash is that these hashes are not provable (remember that L2 blocks are not submitted to L1).
 Projects are advised not to use the L2 block hash as a source of randomness.